abrierley0/incompressible_repo/pressure_poisson/pressure_poisson.md

 $$ \nabla ^2 p = - \rho \left[(\nabla \otimes \mathbf{u}) \cdot \cdot (\nabla \otimes \mathbf{u})\right]$$

 Giving us an equation for the pressure.
-It can be seen that there is a strong dependence on the velocity-gradient tensors. **Note**: exactly why this equation can be used should be thought about.
+It can be seen that there is a strong dependence on the velocity-gradient tensors. **Note to self**: exactly why this equation can be used should be thought about.

 Expanding for the scalar form of the Pressure-Poisson equation,